rwynn/monstache-site/src/advanced.md

 In addition to inserts, updates, and deletes monstache also supports database and collection drops.
 When a database or collection is dropped in MongoDB an event is appended to the oplog.
 Like the other types of changes this event has a field `ns` representing the namespace.
 However, for drops the namespace is the database name and the string `$cmd` joined by a dot.
 E.g. for `use test; db.foo.drop()` the namespace for the event in the oplog would be `test.$cmd`.

-When configuring namespaces in monstache you will need to account for both cases.

-!!! warning

-	Be careful if you have configured `dropped-databases=true` or `dropped-collections=true` AND you also have a `namespace-regex` set.
-If your namespace regex does not take into account the `db.$cmd` namespace the event may be filtered and the Elasticsearch index not deleted on a drop.

 ## Middleware

 monstache supports embedding user defined middleware between MongoDB and Elasticsearch.  middleware is able to transform documents,